f5devcentral/f5-agility-labs-waf/docs/class3/module4 - xparent policy/lab1/lab1.rst

 Server Technologies & Attack Signatures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this exercise we will examine server technologies which allow you to automatically discover server-side frameworks, web servers and operating systems.
 This feature helps when the backend technologies are not well known.
 The feature can be enabled to auto detect.
 You can also add the technologies that you know.
 Creating custom signature sets allows you to define what signature groupings work best for your needs.
-In this exercise we will explore both.

 #.
 Go to **Security > Application Security > Policy Building > Learning and Blocking Settings > Attack Signatures**
 #.
 Review the Attack Signatures that were applied during policy creation from back in Lab 1.
 Notice that they are set to **Learn/Alarm/Block and Staging is enabled**.